dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

 ---
 layout: post
 comments: true
-title: React and Typescript - How to mirror backend permissions on the frontend app
+title: Mirror backend permissions on a React frontend
 excerpt_separator: <!--more-->
 ---

-In this article we explore a way to replicate a backend's authorization system on a React built frontend, so that developers may restrict access to features/pages/controls on the basis of group membership and the logged in user's assigned permissions.
+In this article we explore a way to replicate a backend's authorization system on a React built SPA, so that developers may restrict access to features pages or components based on the users group memberships and permissions.

-Although this example is based on a Django app, it's easily appliable to any backend framework that can return a `user` object by REST or GraphQL API calls.
+Although this example is based on a Django backend, it's easily appliable to any backend framework that can return a `user` object by REST or GraphQL API calls.

 <!--more-->